 The type of default you have will make a difference in your mortgage application.
 Defaults aren’t treated the same, with some lenders more suited to a certain type of default than others.
 A default on a phone bill compared to defaults on a secured loan are completely different in terms of severity.
 Some lenders will recognise the difference and assess accordingly.
-There are lenders that may see all defaults the same and could refuse to lend altogether.
+On the other hand, other lenders may see all defaults the same and could refuse to lend altogether.

 Nonetheless, many lenders have approved mortgages whether the default was on a phone bill or a secured loan.
 The key here is going to the right lender that’s best suited to you.
 The difference between an average mortgage advisor and a great advisor is great advisors simply know which lenders to go to and don’t leave it to chance.

 I have a default with further credit issues

 The more issues you have on your credit file will increase the difficulty of getting a mortgage.
 Light adverse credit issues in addition to defaults, such as CCJs, late payments or being in a debt management plan shouldn’t make getting a mortgage impossible.
 That being said, a mortgage is still possible even with severe credit issues such as bankruptcy, IVAs and even repossession.
 Lenders may increase rates and fees in comparison to how severe your credit file is.

 Our advisors specialise in all types of adverse credit and have done for many years.
 If you have multiple credit issues then you’ll more than likely need a specialist advisor.

 How much can I borrow if I have defaults?

 If you have a completely clean credit file and no defaults, lenders may lend between three and five times your income as an industry average.
 Once you add defaults to your application, maximum borrowing becomes a lot harder.
 This is because borrowers with defaults are seen as a higher risk when compared to borrowers with a clean credit file.